 5. The Cabinet shall, in the decision to request international assistance, appoint the responsible authority and co-authorities, determining the duties and rights thereof, as well as indicate the information referred to in Paragraph 3 of this Regulation.

-6. The State civil protection contact point shall ensure the circulation of information related to the receipt of international assistance with the European Union Emergency Response Coordination Centre and the Euro-Atlantic Disaster Response Coordination Centre of the North Atlantic Treaty Organisation, as well as other international cooperation organisations and foreign countries.
+6. The national contact point for civil protection shall ensure the circulation of information related to the receipt of international assistance with the European Union Emergency Response Coordination Centre and the Euro-Atlantic Disaster Response Coordination Centre of the North Atlantic Treaty Organisation, as well as other international cooperation organisations and foreign countries.

 7. If necessary, the Cabinet shall instruct the Ministry of Foreign Affairs to ensure the transmission of the request for international assistance to potential international assistance providers through diplomatic channels.